 The taught programme begins in September, and follows a three term academic year structure on Tuesdays, 10.00am - 4.00pm for Year One.
 Year Two is all home study.

 The Distance Learning Course takes place over three years and follows a set time-table.
 Through PropaGate, the RBGE’s virtual learning environment you will work through the same learning modules as the taught course.
 Online tutorials are scheduled at intervals throughout the course to support work in progress, and these will typically make use of Skype.

-To support your learning there are optional study weeks that take place at the Royal Botanic Garden Edinburgh, the first one is at the start of the course in June 2014 and is followed by a second one in Year 2.
+To support your learning there is an optional study week that takes place at the Royal Botanic Garden Edinburgh just before the start of the course in June 2015.

 Students aiming to enter either Diploma course are expected to have a reasonable level of skill in artistic illustration, ideally botanical or plant in subject, and should have a demonstrable interest in the area of study.
 Selection of students is through portfolio assessment and interview.